sdwh/ContosoUniversity/ContosoUniversity/readme.md

 The **null-coalescing operator** defines a default value for a nullable type; the expression (page ??
 1) means return the value of page if it has a value, or return 1 if page is null.

+## Create an About page

+1. Create ViewModel : ViewModels\EnrollmentDateGroup.cs
+2. Edit : Controllers\HomeController.cs (About Action)
+3. Edit : Views\Home\About.cshtml